rnagarajan1/MSDSCaseStudy/Analysis/CaseStudy01.md

 We can clearly see from the scatter plot that as the bitterness increases the alcohol content also increased, the plot shows a positive upward movement.

 From the summary Statistics we found that the mean ABV value is 0.05600.
-When we look at the scatter plot for ABV 0.05600, we can see that majority of the beer is that spot and most of the beers are less bitter.
+When we look at the scatter plot for ABV 0.05600, we can see that majority of the beer are around that spot and most of the beers around that spot are less bitter.

 Colorado has the largest number  of breweries in the country.
 Colorado also has the most alocholic beer in the country.
 The District of Columbia, North Dacota, South Dacota and West Virginia are the states with least number of breWeries.